 But hair is a difficult thing to draw.
 For some artists, it’s their least favorite part of drawing portraits or animal art.
 I happen to love hair.
 The longer the better!
 That’s one of the reasons I have so much fun drawing horses.

-Keep in mind as you read these types that there are different types of hair for each of these much broader categories.
+Keep in mind as you read these tips that there are different types of hair within each of these much broader categories.

 - Start with the best possible reference photo.
 You can’t draw what you can’t see.

-- Draw the best line drawing you can create.
-Take extra time to map out the basic hair growth patterns and values.
+- Take extra time to map out the basic hair growth patterns and values in your line drawing.
 It’s a lot easier to correct errors at this stage than after the drawing is half done.

 - Begin with initial layers that are evenly applied.